openrlbenchmark/openrlbenchmark/README.md

 # Open RL Benchmark: Comprehensive Tracked Experiments for Reinforcement Learning

 Open RL Benchmark is a comprehensive collection of tracked experiments for RL.
-It aims to make it easier for RL practioners to pull and compare all kinds of metrics from reputable RL libraries like Stable-baselines3, Tianshou, CleanRL, and others.
+It aims to make it easier for RL practitioners to pull and compare all kinds of metrics from reputable RL libraries like Stable-baselines3, Tianshou, CleanRL, and others.

 Check out this [google doc](https://docs.google.com/document/d/1cDI_AMr2QVmkC53dCHFMYwGJtLC8V4p6KdL2wnYPaiI/edit?usp=sharing) for more info and comment.